momori256/momori.dev/blog/deploying-a-rust-wasm-app-to-github-pages.md

 }
 ```

-To build the file for WASM app, we'll use [wasm-pack](https://github.com/rustwasm/wasm-pack), a tool from building Rust to publishing the package to npm, though We won't publish our package in this post.
-Install `wasm-pack` CLI tool by `cargo install wasm-pack`, and run the following command:
+To build the file for the WASM app, we'll use [wasm-pack](https://github.com/rustwasm/wasm-pack), a tool covering from building Rust to generating a package to be publish to `npm`, though We won't publish our package in this post.
+Install `wasm-pack` CLI tool by running `cargo install wasm-pack` and execute the following command:

 ```sh
 wasm-pack build --target web --no-pack --out-dir ./www/pkg
 ```

-Some files will be produced to `www/pkg`.
+Some files will be produced in the `www/pkg` directory:

-- `lp.js`: a frontend file to be imported from other JavaScript file
+- `lp.js`: an interface file to be imported from other JavaScript files.
-- `lp_bg.wasm`: a WASM file includes the implementation converted from `lib.rs`
+- `lp_bg.wasm`: a WASM file that includes the implementation converted from `lib.rs`.
-- `.ts.d` includes type definitions
+- `.ts.d` includes type definitions.

-`--no-pack` option stops creating `package.json`, which is not necessary in our example.
+The `--no-pack` option stops the creation of `package.json`, which is not necessary in our example.

 ## HTML and JavaScript to Import WASM